Ramotion/circular-carousel/README.md

 }
 ```

-i.
-Add a reference to the carousel control and the selection of a delegate and datasource to your Carousel control.
+**2.1** Add a reference to the carousel control and the selection of a delegate and datasource to your Carousel control.
 ```swift
 private weak var _carousel : CircularCarousel!